usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>SEPMs worked in collaboration with NARA offices to evaluate policies, procedures, and practices to help create a work environment that supports fair and open competition for all employees regardless of their differences; fosters learning; promotes individual development opportunities; analyze workforce data to help identify existing and/or potential barriers to employment and makes recommendations to eliminate barriers.
+      <p><strong>Update:   </strong>SEPMs worked in collaboration with NARA offices to evaluate policies, procedures, and practices to help create a work environment that supports fair and open competition for all employees regardless of their differences; fosters learning; promotes individual development opportunities; analyze workforce data to help identify existing and/or potential barriers to employment and makes recommendations to eliminate barriers.
 Seven SEPM workgroups have been developed to examine and execute Equal Employment Opportunity (EEO) initiatives.
 A copy of the goals can be requested from the EEO Office.
 Learn more about NARA’s EEO office at <a href="http://www.archives.gov/eeo/">Archives.gov/eeo/</a>.&nbsp;</p>
       </td>
       <td>
       <p>2.3</p>